-Leaders have an accurate understanding of the quality of the provision.
-They consider the views of staff, parents and children when deciding how to further develop the nursery and improve the outcomes for children.
+The manager has an accurate understanding of the quality of the provision.
+She considers the views of staff, parents and children when deciding how to further develop the nursery and improve the outcomes for children.
+Regular supervision and training help staff improve their skills and outcomes for children.
 Partnership working is very effective.
 Staff work well with the local schools to support children as they prepare to move on to school.
 The arrangements for safeguarding are effective.
-Leaders have implemented a wealth of policies to help keep children safe from harm.
+The manager and staff have reviewed and implemented a wealth of policies and practices to help keep children safe from harm.
 Staff have a good awareness of how to identify and report concerns regarding the welfare of a child.
-Robust risk assessment procedures help to ensure that staff are vigilant to any potential hazards, so they can minimise these appropriately.
+Robust risk assessment procedures help to ensure that staff are vigilant about any potential hazards so they can minimise these appropriately.